x-tools/xtools/docs/api/user.rst

 * ``deleted`` - One of 'live', 'deleted' or 'all' (default).
 * ``start`` - Start date in the format ``YYYY-MM-DD``.
 Leave this and ``end`` blank to retrieve the most recent data.
 * ``end`` - End date in the format ``YYYY-MM-DD``.
 Leave this and ``start`` blank to retrieve the most recent data.
-* ``offset`` - Which page of results to show.
-If there is more than one page of results, ``continue`` is returned, with the subsequent page number as the value.
+* ``offset`` - Shows pages created before this timestamp.
+This is used for pagination.
+If there is more than one page of results, ``continue`` is returned, with the offset timestamp as the value.

 **Example:**